Folderr/Folderr/QuickStart.md

 Well, that is easy, ish.

-To start Evolve-X you want to have the CWD (Current working directory) be where you installed it.
+To start Folderr-X you want to have the CWD (Current working directory) be where you installed it.

 Node arguments: `- esm` This is needed otherwise it dies.